 Before Your Exam

-You can print and fill out the Thyroid Diagnostic Intake Form before arriving to speed registration.
+You can print and fill out the Thyroid Diagnostic Intake Form on our Pre-Registration Questionnaire page before arriving to speed registration.

 No iodinated contrast material for 6 weeks (CT, IVP or angio) before exam.

-Ask your doctor about discontinuing Synthroid®, Levoxyl® or Levothyroxine® 6 weeks before exam, Cytomel® (T3) or Liothyronine 2 weeks before exam, and antithyroid medication 5 days before exam.
+Ask your doctor about discontinuing Synthroid®, Levoxyl® or Levothyroxine® six weeks before exam, Cytomel® (T3) or Liothyronine two weeks before exam, and antithyroid medication five days before exam.

-Avoid eating sushi, seaweed, kelp products or seafood 1 week before exam.You must discontinue thyroid hormones for 6 weeks before your exam.
+Avoid eating sushi, seaweed, kelp products or seafood one week before exam.You must discontinue thyroid hormones for 6 weeks before your exam.

 We want to make your waiting time as pleasant as possible.
 Consider bringing your favorite magazine, book or music player to help you pass the time.